MetaBarj0/covertops-cmake-llvm/README.md

 This extension will show all regions of code that are not covered for the currently edited source code file.

+The primary purpose of this extension is to help the developer to ensure she/he is following the Test Driven Development discipline correctly by reporting any region of the code that is not covered by a test.

 `Insert gif here`

 ## Features